pursuingpareto/music/README.md

     .compile()
 ```

-Now, we can run this program and we will see a sequence of "heads" and "tails" appear in our console!
+Now, we can run this program, and we will see a sequence of "heads" and "tails" appear in our console!

-## Appendix: Class Hierarchy from [Music.kt](./src/main//kotlin/org/pareto/music/Music.kt)
+## Appendix: Class Hierarchy from [Music.kt](./src/main/kotlin/org/pareto/music/Music.kt)

 It turns out we can represent data as `music` too.
 In this case, the **decision** processes (`a OR b`) correspond to a sealed class hierarchy!